 Kaiser Permanente South Bay has identified priority health and social needs that impact the lives of vulnerable populations through a community needs assessment that is conducted every three years.
 These priorities provide the basis for the Kaiser Permanente South Bay Community Benefit Program and guide the distribution of contributions to the community.

-Kaiser Permanente identified the following priority needs in Santa Clara County for 2016:
+Kaiser Permanente identified the following priority needs in Santa Clara County for 2017:

-1. Healthy Eating/Active Living
+1. Healthy Eating Active Living (HEAL)

-- Increase access to healthy foods
+- Increase access to physical activity opportunities in the community.

-4. Access to Health Care Services
+4. Access to Care and Coverage

 Application Process and Timeline